 PR crisis tip 1: Appoint a spokesperson

-This can be difficult within bigger organisations with multiple senior managers, board members and high-profile stakeholders.
-But it’s the key to handling a crisis and sticking to your message.
+This can be difficult within bigger organisations with multiple senior managers or faculty, board members and high-profile stakeholders, but it is key to ensure that it’s only one spokesperson on behalf of the organisation – this is key to handling a crisis and sticking to your message throughout all media interviews.

 PR crisis tip 2: Take responsibility

 Although it may be easier for organisations to ignore a crisis, or twist it so it’s not as bad as it may seem initially to the public, inevitably the organisation will get found out, and the crisis will be much more damming to an organisation compared to if they own up early and try to make up for their mistakes.